 While in Iceland, I made sure to dedicate a full day to see the capital ofReykjavik.
 It is the northernmost capital city, easy to get around, clean, and quaint with stylish boutiques and cosmopolitan museums.
 The city features colorful buildings, a unique electronica music scene, and a historic Viking heritage.
 It has a small-town feel despite being a capital city, with not many tall skyscrapers.

 âDuring winter, the weather dipped to 20 degrees F, but it did not stop life in this city.
 The roads are immediately plowed and people continue their day, even bike riding in the snow.
 The city experienced an economic downturn in 2008, however is it making a comeback with lots of development and new architecture projects.
 As a photographer, I loved seeing all the colorful funky buildings and discovered many surprises in the city like the ones below.
-Download our travel guide and check out the photos of Reykjavik here.
+Download our travel guide to explore Reykjavik.

 Behind the scenes city tour of Reykjavik: